 The Mercedes College Accelerated Learning Program

 Accelerated learning is offered in English, Mathematics, Social Science and Science.
 Mercedes College recognises the importance of the sequential development in each of these study areas and the role that maturation plays in the success of an individual student’s academic outcomes.
-At the same time, the expectation is that ALP students will have the opportunity to complete Curriculum from Years 7 to 10 in three years.

 The Accelerated Learning Program and the ALP class structure conclude at the end of Year 9.
 The progress of individual students at the conclusion of Year 9 will be considered in determining placement in Year 10 classes.
 Students will have the opportunity to then move into Year 10 classes that will broaden and deepen their understanding of core subject areas to better prepare them for Upper School.

 Please note: There will be no intake of Year 7 students to the Accelerated Learning Program in 2017.